trysparrow/sparrow-landing/_posts/2021-02-23-kate-team-tuesday.md

 ### Fun Facts
 * My career path has been in the healthcare industry, Human Resources and Massage Therapy.
-* My favorite music genre is Metal (i.e Igorrr, Dir En Grey, Septicflesh, etc). [should we add links?]
+* My favorite music genre is Metal (i.e Igorrr, Dir En Grey, Septicflesh, etc).
 * I last binge-watched Lupin and Fate: The Winx Saga.
 I’m a huge fan of supernatural dramas (no matter how cheesy), mysteries and action packed shows.

 ### COVID Hobbies
 I have tried and failed at two cooking experiments: making fermented slaw and gluten free bread!
 I generally do alright at cooking but those two have become my arch nemesis.
 Also, everyone should have an arch nemesis!

+Want to join our team?
+Check out our [careers page](https://trysparrow.com/careers) and apply!